enigarv/Amazon-review-analysis/README.md

 - Expansion of contractions (e.g. ’won’t’ corresponds to ’will not’).

 As last I perform lemmatization and stemming to reduce the inflactions.
 It follows an example of my preprocessing:

--Before: *’Pitch Black plays perfectly, but for some reason Chronicles is still terrible in this set :(.’*
+- Before: *’Pitch Black plays perfectly, but for some reason Chronicles is still terrible in this set :(.’*
 - After with stemming: *’pitch black play perfectli reason chronicl terribl set bad’*.

 I will focus on Bag of Words and TF-IDF for words representation.